bohnman/squiggly/README.md

 ### Selecting from Maps

 Selecting from maps is the same as selecting from objects.
-Instead of selecting from fields you are selecting from keys.
+Instead of selecting from fields, you are selecting from keys.
 The main downside of selecting from maps that their matches are unable to be cached.

 ```java